ethicalhcb/emailnator-cli/README.md

 ```

 ## 📢 After installation
-After installing Emailnator Unofficial CLI, you need to install the required dependencies.
-To do so, run the following command:
+> After installing, you need to install the required dependencies !

+Run the following command:
 ```bash
 emailnator install
 ```

 ## 👨‍💻 Usage
-Here's how to use Emailnator Unofficial CLI:

 > To use the CLI, run one of the following commands: